Professor: Description

 A professor is an accomplished and recognized academic.
 In most Commonwealth nations, as well as northern Europe, the title professor is the highest academic rank at a university.
 In the United States and Canada, the title of professor applies to most post-doctoral academics, so a larger percentage are thus designated.
-In these areas, professors are scholars with doctorate degrees (typically PhD degrees) or equivalent qualifications who teach in four-year colleges and universities.
+In these areas, professors are scholars with doctorate degrees (typically PhD degrees) or equivalent qualifications who teach in colleges and universities.
 An emeritus professor is a title given to selected retired professors with whom the university wishes to continue to be associated due to their stature and ongoing research.
 Emeritus professors do not receive a salary, but they are often given office or lab space, and use of libraries, labs, and so on.

 The term professor is also used in the titles assistant professor and associate professor, which are not considered professor-level positions in all European countries.
 In Australia, the title associate professor is used in place of the term reader as used in the United Kingdom and other Commonwealth countries; ranking above senior lecturer and below full professor.

 Beyond holding the proper academic title, universities in many countries also give notable artists, athletes and foreign dignitaries the title honorary professor, even if these persons do not have the academic qualifications typically necessary for professorship and they do not take up professorial duties.
 However, such "professors" usually do not undertake academic work for the granting institution.
 In general, the title of professor is strictly used for academic positions rather than for those holding it on honorary basis.